stepjam/stepjam.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I was prevously the principal investigator of the Dyson Robot Learning Lab in London, UK, where I lead a large concentration of the top Robot Learning talent in the world.
+I was previously the principal investigator of the Robot Learning Lab in London, UK, where I lead a large concentration of the top Robot Learning talent in the world.
 My interests lie in investigating how to get robots to learn practical skills and behaviours in a data-driven manner, without explicitly needing to hard-code steps for each new task.
 My work lies on the intersection of reinforcement learning, imitation learning, and unsupervised representation learning.
 Previously, I was a postdoctoral fellow at UC Berkeley, advised by Pieter Abbeel, and prior to that, I completed my PhD at Imperial College London, under the supervision of Andrew Davison.
 I serve as area chair for NeurIPS, CVPR, ICML, and ICLR.
 For a formal bio, please <a href="/bio">see here</a>.